 All earrings must be removed or taped for PE and cannot be worn when the children are swimming.
-Please take this into account if you are thinking of allowing
+Please take this into account if you are thinking of allowing your child to have their ears pierced.

 Attendance

 We know that good attendance has a very positive impact on children's success at school.
 Our attendance target is 97%.
 This means that as there are 190 days per year, children need to be in school for 185 days or more to reach that target.